Necco logo

 Foster care housing

 Of course!
 Foster parents can rent or own their home.
-In West Virginia, Ohio and Georgia, proof of homeowner’s or renter’s insurance will be required during the approval process and as required thereafter.
+In West Virginia, Ohio, and Georgia, proof of homeowner’s or renter’s insurance will be required during the approval process and as required thereafter.

 Yes!
 There are no regulations against fostering in a mobile home, condo, or apartment.
-In West Virginia, Ohio and Georgia, proof of homeowner’s or renter’s insurance will be required during the approval process and as required thereafter.
+In West Virginia, Ohio, and Georgia, proof of homeowner’s or renter’s insurance will be required during the approval process and as required thereafter.

 Not all crimes are disqualifiers.
 Your local Necco Licensing Specialist can review your charges/convictions to determine eligibility.